riboholganza/MBTI-Analysis/README.md

 **C.1** Both Aash and Ribo are more likely to "comment" on photos versus replies to comments and videos

-**D.1** Both Aash and Ribo are morelikely to "comment" and "like" on the weeken ds or after 5pm.
+**D.1** Both Aash and Ribo are morelikely to "comment" and "like" on the weekends or after 5pm.

 **E.1** Although Aash and Ribo are from different contires with diverse backgrounds, they will still have some common advertisers.